spack/spack/lib/spack/docs/environments.rst

 .. note::

-   The ``spack uninstall`` command asks for confirmation before uninstalling packages that are referenced in managed environments.
-This is not the case for packages in anonymous environments.
+   When uninstalling packages, Spack asks the user to confirm the removal of packages that are still used in a managed environment.
+This is not the case for anonymous environments.

 To create an anonymous environment, use one of the following commands: